-The average value of the Mexican peso to the U.S. dollar decreased from 10.8 to 1 in the first quarter of 2008 to 14.4 to 1 in the first quarter of 2009.
+The average value of the Mexican peso to the U.S. dollar decreased from 10.4 to 1 in the second quarter of 2008 to 13.3 to 1 in the second quarter of 2009.
 As a result, the translated revenue results of the Mexican operations into U.S. dollars were diminished by this currency rate fluctuation, especially in the Company's interior (off-border) stores where the majority of transactions are conducted in pesos.
 However, while the weakening of the Mexican peso negatively affected the translated dollar-value of peso-denominated revenue from Mexico stores located in the interior of the country, the Company benefited from the translation of peso-denominated expenses across all stores in Mexico, in the form of lower reported expenses on a U.S. dollar basis.
-As a result of this and other natural currency hedges maintained by the Company, the impact of the currency rate fluctuation on first quarter net income and earnings per share was minimal.
+As a result of this and other natural currency hedges maintained by the Company, the impact of the currency rate fluctuation on second quarter net income and earnings per share was minimal.

 The overall increase in year-over-year revenue from the pawn and short-term loan operations was due to a combination of significant same-store pawn revenue growth and the opening of new pawn stores, partially offset by declining U.S. short-term loan revenue.
-Same-store revenue in the pawn stores (stores that were in operation during all of the first quarter of both 2008 and 2009) increased by 7% on a constant currency basis for the first quarter of 2009.
-In Mexico, same-store sales increased by 13% on a constant currency basis, while same-store sales in the Company's U.S. pawn stores, which have a mature store base, increased by 2%.
-Same-store sales declined by 16% in the Company's U.S. short-term-payday loan stores, as a result of increased competition and slowing customer demand.
-Revenue generated by the new pawn and short-term loan stores opened since January 1, 2008 increased by \$8,292,000 on a constant currency basis, compared to the same quarter last year.
-The strong growth in revenue from Mexico is reflective of continued significant expansion in Mexico, where the Company has concentrated the majority of its store openings over the past several years.
+Same-store revenue in the pawn stores (stores that were in operation during all of the second quarter of both 2008 and 2009) increased by 4% on a constant currency basis for the second quarter of 2009.
+In Mexico, same-store sales increased by 5% on a constant currency basis, while same-store sales in the Company's U.S. pawn stores, which have a mature store base, increased by 2%.
+Same-store sales declined by 12% in the Company's U.S. short-term/payday loan stores, as a result of increased competition and slowing customer demand.
+Revenue generated by the new pawn and short-term loan stores opened since April 1, 2008 increased by \$9,706,000 on a constant currency basis, compared to the same quarter last year.
+The revenue growth from Mexico is reflective of continued significant expansion in Mexico, where the Company has concentrated the majority of its store openings over the past several years.

-Combined pawn retail and scrap jewelry sales increased by 13% for the quarter, with Mexico stores recording 40% growth on a constant currency basis, and U.S. stores 2% growth.
-The 5% increase in pawn scrap jewelry sales during the first quarter of 2009 was primarily due to a 2% increase in the quantity of scrap jewelry sold and a 1% increase in the weighted-average selling price of scrap gold.
-The total volume of gold scrap jewelry sold in the first quarter of 2009 was 16,600 ounces at an average cost of \$594 per ounce and an average selling price of \$921 per ounce.
+Combined pawn retail and scrap jewelry sales increased by 11% for the quarter, with Mexico stores recording 30% growth on a constant currency basis, and U.S. stores 4% growth.
+The 5% increase in pawn scrap jewelry sales during the second quarter of 2009 was primarily due to a 1% increase in the quantity of scrap jewelry sold and a 4% increase in the weighted-average selling price of scrap gold.
+The total volume of gold scrap jewelry sold in the second quarter of 2009 was 16,900 ounces at an average cost of \$600 per ounce and an average selling price of \$938 per ounce.

-Pawn receivables grew by 3% in the U.S., which has a mature store base, while in Mexico, pawn receivables grew by 27% on a constant currency basis.
-The 7% increase in pawn service charge revenue (17% on a constant currency basis) was consistent with the increase in pawn loan activity, which reflected increased consumer demand in all markets and continued expansion in Mexico.
-Service fees from short-term loans and credit services decreased 8% compared to the first quarter of 2008, which was reflective of a decline in outstanding U.S. short-term loans and CSO loans.
+Pawn receivables grew by 13% in the U.S., which has a mature store base, while in Mexico, pawn receivables grew by 38% on a constant currency basis.
+The 10% increase in pawn service charge revenue (20% on a constant currency basis) was consistent with the increase in pawn loan activity, which reflected increased consumer demand in all markets and continued expansion in Mexico.
+Service fees from short-term loans and credit services decreased 8% compared to the second quarter of 2008, which was reflective of a decline in outstanding U.S. short-term loans and CSO loans.
+The Company attributes the decline to weakened consumer demand for short-term/payday loan products and increased competition.